 Fortunately, many of these collisions are fender benders that don’t require medical treatment or legal action.
 Yet, when severe injuries and death occur as a result of a car accident, victims have often been involved in a head-on collision.
 Accident victims who are lucky enough to live through a head-on crash often face extensive recovery from injury, weeks or months away from work if they can even return to their job, and mounting medical expenses.

 If you or a loved one has sustained injuries in a head-on collision caused by another motorist, Texas law entitles you to seek compensation for damages by bringing a lawsuit against the other motorist in civil court.
 Navigating the complexities that come with the severe or catastrophic injuries of a head-on collision requires a seasoned attorney.
-Contact George Salinas Injury Lawyers in Austin at 210-225-0909 to schedule a free consultation to discuss the details of your accident and the ways in which we might be able to help you after a head-on collision.
+Contact George Salinas Injury Lawyers in Austin to schedule a free consultation to discuss the details of your accident with an Austin personal injury lawyer and the ways in which we might be able to help you after a head-on collision.

 What Should I Do After a Head-On Collision?